 WSU Psychology Program Strengths

 - WSU’s psychology program, delivered online, has been consistently ranked in the top 25 online programs in the nation.
-The program’s renowned faculty are passionate about engaging with online students and providing them with a holistic educational experience tailored for the fully-online format.
+The program’s renowned faculty from the College of Arts and Sciences are passionate about engaging with online students and providing them with a holistic educational experience tailored for the fully-online format.

 - Online students can gain valuable experience through conducting undergraduate research and acting as a tutor, grading teacher’s assistant or instructional teacher’s assistant.